The Gardner method for symmetries

 Here $k,l\in \mathbb{Z}^2$ are independent variables and $u_{0,0}=u(k,l)$ is a dependent variable that is defined on the domain $\mathbb{Z}^2$.
 We denote the values of this variable on other points by $u_{i,j}=u(k+i,l+j)=S_k^iS_l^ju_{0,0}$, where $S_k,~S_l$ are unit forward shift operators in $k$ and $l$ respectively.
 Let us explain the connection between (\ref{qg1}) and (\ref{eq2}).
 Shifts $u_{1,0}$ and $u_{0,1}$ are BTs of $u=u_{0,0}$ for two different parameters $\alpha, \beta$.
 In general $u_{i,j}$ denotes the application of the BT $i+j$ times to $u=u_{0,0}$, $i$ times with parameter $\alpha$ and $j$ times with parameter $\beta$.

 Properties of dKdV are closely related to properties of pKdV.
-In particular, since the continuous general symmetry of pKdV discussed in the previous sections is an infinitesimal version of a B\"acklund transformation, and B\"acklund transformations commute, the general symmetry must also give a continuous symmetry of dKdV, and we wish to identify its generator.
+In particular, since the continuous generating symmetry of pKdV discussed in the previous sections is an infinitesimal version of a B\"acklund transformation, and B\"acklund transformations commute, the generating symmetry must also give a continuous symmetry of dKdV, and we wish to identify its generator.